Lakeside WatersportsLakeside Watersports

 License / representation note

-I’m not a licensed real estate agent yet.
+I’m a licensed Connecticut real estate salesperson (RE/MAX Rise, License #RES.0836348).
 This post is objective, informational, and based on publicly available materials about Candlewood Lake’s shoreline rules and management.